apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/config.md

 # BlackBerry 10 Configuration

-The `config.xml` file controls various Cordova settings.
-These apply across the application.
-The `config.xml` file is is located in `<project folder>/<www>` directory.
+The `config.xml` file controls an app's basic settings that apply across each application and CordovaWebView instance.
+This section details preferences that only apply to BlackBerry 10 builds.
+See The config.xml File for information about global configuration options.

 ## `<preference>`